Neil Harman: Journalist

 Harman started his career in journalism at the age of 16 at the Evening Echo (Southend) and later worked for the Birmingham Evening Mail.
-He joined the Daily Mail in its Manchester office in 1981, was appointed tennis correspondent in 1986 after eight months as a member of the original intake of 'Today' and became the Mail's football correspondent in 1990, spending seven years in the role before departing the paper after 16 years' service in 1997.
+He joined the Daily Mail in its Manchester office in 1981, was appointed tennis correspondent in 1986 following a brief stint on the fledgling 'Today' newspaper, and became the Mail's football correspondent in 1990, spending seven years in the role before departing the paper after 16 years' service in 1997.
 In 2002, he was appointed tennis correspondent for The Times.

-In 2007, he became the first tennis journalist to be awarded the Sports Journalists' Association's "Sports News Reporter of the Year" award.
+In 2007, he became the first tennis journalist to be awarded the Sports Journalists' Association's "Sports News Reporter of the Year" award and was twice highly commended in the Specialist Correspondent category.
 Harman was also the recipient of the ATP's Ron Bookman Award for Media Excellence in 2005 and is a past chairman of the Lawn Tennis Writers' Association and a former president of the International Tennis Writers Association.

 Harman coined the term "Spice Boys" in a Daily Mail piece published in March 1997 to describe a group of high-profile footballers playing for Liverpool F.C. in the mid-to-late 1990s.

 Author

 From 2004 to 2014, Harman wrote the Wimbledon Annual: the official publication of the Grand Slam tournament.
 Harman co-wrote the Davis Cup The Year in Tennis publication until 2006.

 In 1999, Harman published an account of the rivalry between Tim Henman and Greg Rusedski over the preceding year.
-With David Beckham, and wrote Beckham's official biography.
+With David Beckham, he wrote Beckham's official biography.
 Harman has also written Court Confidential, an 'insider' account of the tennis world, published in 2013.
 Neil assisted Andy Murray in the publication of his biography Andy Murray: Seventy-Seven: My Road to Wimbledon Glory.

 In 2017, in association with the famed gambler, Harry Findlay, Harman wrote Gambling For Life.
 The book received terrific notices, including being nominated in the top ten sports books of the year by the Sunday Times.
 Across 2019/2020, he spent a year with Wycombe Wanderers of League One to chronicle their season which, interrupted by the pandemic and the cessation of the Football League programme, ended with an extraordinary promotion for the club to the Championship for the first time.
 The book - entitled Close Quarters - received critical acclaim.

 In 2022, he wrote All My Own Words, the story of his own varied and controversial life, described by one reviewer as 'a brave, beautifully crafted story of a career which should be the base for anyone setting out with the idea of a lifetime in sports writing.'